Multi-zone trapped-ion qubit control in an integrated photonics QCCD device: Precise control of electric fields for two-ion operations

 \section{Precise control of electric fields for two-ion operations}

 In multizone operations it is necessary to exert independent control over the electric fields in each trap zone for micromotion compensation.
 Additionally in our trap, due to the use of the standing wave, we require independent, sub-micrometer control of the position of the ion in each zone \cite{ricci_standing-wave_2023}.
-We achieve this by finding voltage sets which minimize the influence of the electrodes controlling parameters of one trap zone on those of the other, making the control independent.
-In our trap, each zone can be controlled by a set of six electrodes, three on each side of the trap axis, plus a pair of electrodes along the axis affecting all zones.
+We achieve this by finding voltage sets which minimize the influence of the electrodes controlling one trap zone on the other, making the control independent.
+In our trap, each zone can be controlled by a set of eight electrodes, three on each side of the trap axis dedicated to the zone, plus two along the axis affecting all zones.
 This offers enough degrees of freedom to create a harmonic potential in each zone, controlling the strength of the axial curvature, the position of the two minima, and the angle of the axes of the radial modes with respect to the trap plane.
 We implement multiple sets of voltages, each controlling independently one degree of freedom of the total potential \cite{Allcock_2010_surface_trap}.
 One set, whose potential profile and voltages are shown in \aref{fig:e_field_control}(a), creates a positive curvature of \SI{1}{\mega\hertz} strength in both zones.
 Two others create an axial electric field in one zone while at the same time using the electrodes of the other zone to null the unwanted fields due to the first --- \aref{fig:e_field_control}(b) shows the set controlling Zone 2.
 The total multizone potential is generated by applying a linear combination of those voltage sets.

-We test the control scheme with a measurement of the position of each ion while scanning the applied electric field in Zone 2.
-For each field value, we perform Rabi oscillations on both ions and infer their position in the standing wave from the Rabi frequency.
+We test the control scheme with a measurement of the Rabi frequency of each ion while scanning the applied electric field in Zone 2.
+For each field value, we perform Rabi oscillations on both ions and infer their displacement in the standing wave from the Rabi frequency.
 Results are shown in \aref{fig:e_field_control}(c).
-We observe that using the optimized voltage sets, we can independently displace the ion in the target zone while minimizing disturbances on the other, which achieves the required control of positioning both of them to a few nanometers of precision in their respective standing wave.
+We observe that using the optimized voltage set, we can independently displace the ion in Zone 2 by a full period of its standing wave while having a constant Rabi frequency for the ion in Zone 1, suggesting a minimal disturbance of its position \cite{ricci_standing-wave_2023}.